-Pasilla Bajio / Chilaca
+Pasilla Bajio / Chilaca Chile Seeds

 Pasilla is the dried form of the Chilaca chile and means little raisin in Spanish.
 This refers to its appearance with dark brown wrinkled skin.
 Use this pepper fresh for enchilada sauce or salsas.
 Use it dried and powdered in Mexican mole sauces.
 This heirloom is easy to grow.

-Narrow 8-10" peppers are mildly hot with a sweet flavor when fresh, and a rich smokey flavor when dried.
+Narrow 8-10" peppers are mildly hot with a sweet flavor when fresh, and a rich smoky flavor when dried.
 Tall 30" plants produce dark green chiles that turn dark brown when mature.
 Capsicum annuum (85 days)

 Heat Level: Mild Scoville 1000 - 2000